Updated for 2022

 It Does Not Take Much to Cause Disaster

-As shown in the previous examples, chaos can ensue over a small omission or typo.
-You might even be able to relate to this.
-It’s even happened to me before, although I consider myself to be extremely careful.
-I was rushing through a reply in a conversation and realized to my horror that I missed the word “not” in the sentence.
+I was rushing through a reply in a conversation and realized to my horror, that I missed the word “not” in the sentence.
 What a big difference!

-An extreme case that really drives home the point of why editing is important is my next example.
-The result of cases like these can be financially catastrophic, or can even cost lives.
+The following example is an extreme case that drives home the point of why editing is important.
+The result of cases like these can be financially catastrophic or can even cost lives.

 For instance, the omission of a single hyphen resulted in the detonation of the Mariner probe spacecraft and a total loss of $620 million from the accident.

-Similarly, a small clerical error in which a “C” became an “O” meant a rescue crew was dispatched to the wrong location, postponing rescue, and costing the lives of six fishermen.
+Similarly, a minor clerical error in which a “C” became an “O” meant a rescue crew was dispatched to the wrong location, postponing rescue, and costing the lives of six fishermen.

 Your typos may not be as costly as these examples.
 But minor spelling and grammar errors do come with a price!